La Palma, California: Education

+Walker and Kennedy are the zoned middle and high school, respectively, for sections of La Palma in the Anaheim UHSD.

+Orange County Library operates the La Palma Branch.

 Infrastructure

 Los Cerritos Community News serves the city.

 Transportation

 Orange County Transportation Authority operates three bus routes in La Palma.

 Emergency services

 Fire protection in La Palma is provided by the Orange County Fire Authority with ambulance transport by Care Ambulance Service.
 The La Palma Police Department provides law enforcement services.

 Health Care

 La Palma is served by one health care facility: